Granite Falls, Washington: Economy

 As of 2018, Granite Falls has an estimated workforce population of 1,816 people, of which 1,746 are employed.
 The largest sectors of employment are educational and health services (21.6 percent), followed by construction (17.0%), manufacturing (16.6%), and retail (10.7%).
 The majority of workers in the city commute to other areas for employment, including 19 percent to Everett, 11 percent to Seattle, and 5 percent to Marysville.
 Approximately 5.2 percent of Granite Falls residents work within the city limits.
 Over 80 percent of workers commute in single-occupant vehicles, while 4 percent take public transportation or carpools.

-The city had 202 registered businesses with 849 total jobs, according to 2012 estimates by the U.S. Census and Puget Sound Regional Council.
-The largest providers of jobs in Granite Falls came from businesses in the education and services sectors.
+The city had 202 registered businesses with 849 total jobs, according to 2012 estimates by the U.S. Census and Puget Sound Regional Council.<ref name="Census-Profile"/ The largest providers of jobs in Granite Falls came from businesses in the education and services sectors.
 Several of the largest employers are located in an industrial park in the northeast corner of the city near the Mountain Loop Highway.
 They include electrical manufacturer B.I.C. and aerospace manufacturer Cobalt Industries.
 Granite Falls is located near several rock and gravel quarries, which created traffic congestion in downtown that was later mitigated through the opening of a truck bypass in 2010.

 Demographics

-The population was 3,364 at the 2010 census.
-The current population as of 2017 population counts through the Office of Financial Management is 3,485.
+The population was 3,364 at the 2020 census.
 The city's population grew rapidly in the 1990s and 2000s due to new development and annexations.

 The town has had an ongoing drug crisis due to the presence of meth and opioids, which earned national coverage in the early 2000s.